jwkicklighter/guides/security/application.md

 a sentence predicting an outcome, then share the hash of the sentence.
 When the outcome comes true, share the original text.

+### Hash-based Message Authentication Code (HMAC)

+If using a hash to verify a JSON API body, you and the client might have a shared secret that you concatenate onto the body so you can be sure that it is untampered with.

+The way most secure hashing algorithms work is based on blocks of bytes of a specific length.
+The input is split and padded to fit into the correct length.
+This leaves them open to a length-extension attack, where a knowledgeable attacker can add on to the input and compute a valid new hash by reverse-engineering the internal state of the hashing function without knowing the secret.

+A Hash-based Message Authentication Code (HMAC) is designed to work around that.
+Instead of hashing the secret concatenated with the message, it hashes the secret concatenated with the hash of the secret concatenated with the message.

+It's possible that you will not directly interact with HMACs but they do show up in TLS, JWT, and one-time passwords.

 ### Passwords

 Note that for passwords, the attacker does not need to know the user's